The Silent Session (Eileen Murphy 2006)

 Eileen’s priority is always the safety of the individual, especially when working with children and where there is any doubt that a client or child is safe, the many visuals of the Examine, Repair & Move On Approach provide further opportunities to ensure that everyone is heard and an emphasis is made when we train staff that the facilitator should always work within their own safeguarding frameworks.

-The Silent Session is included in all of our training courses.
+See Eileen’s blog post about The Silent Session >The Silent Session is included in all of our training courses.